Vaccines

 Can I claim vaccines through my HSA?

-Yes, any vaccine you pay for out of pocket that is prescribed by a medical practitioner and recorded by a pharmacist qualifies for HSA reimbursement.
+Yes.
+Any vaccine you pay for out of pocket that is administered by a licensed medical practitioner qualifies for HSA reimbursement.

 Source

-Based on the CRA's official eligible medical expenses list and Income Tax Folio S1-F1-C1, "Drugs, medicaments and other preparations or substances".
+Based on the CRA's official eligible medical expenses list and Income Tax Folio S1-F1-C1, "Fees paid to health professionals".

 This information is sourced from the Canada Revenue Agency's official Medical Expense Tax Credit (METC) reference guide (lines 33099 and 33199).
 This is not tax advice.
 For the most current rulings, consult the CRA directly or speak with a qualified tax professional.